Rapid Recap: We'll take our chances with Deuce in space

 Another good sign is that Klein and Martinez are speaking the same language.
 We have referred to that before, but it has repeated itself a few more times.
 It is clear that they are around each other a lot and resonating with one another.

 That's a key component to success.
 Having that kind of relationship between offensive coordinator and quarterback is critical.
-It'd be interesting to know if Adrian ever fit with his prior offensive bosses the same way in Lincoln.
+It'd be interesting to know if Adrian ever fit that way with his past offensive bosses in Lincoln.

-In either event, they both have mentioned and insisted that an important component to steering the offense is to allow it to work, naturally.
+In any event, they both Klein and Martinez have insisted that an important component to steering the offense is to allow it to work naturally.
 "Let the machine work" and "let the offense work" are two phrases that both have used multiple times.

-If Martinez does that, and orchestrates everything within the confines of the offense and his own skill-set, they feel like everything will take care of itself, and that includes ball security.
+If Martinez orchestrates everything within the confines of the offense and his own skill-set, they feel like everything will take care of itself, including ball security.

 Neither one of them wants to coach afraid or play afraid to produce a turnover.
 That kind of paranoia isn't healthy.
-And Martinez understands that he doesn't have to force it or try to do everything, either.
+Martinez also understands that he doesn't have to force it or try to do everything either.

 For that, he has a great supporting cast, which includes NCAA All-American Deuce Vaughn.
-And he alluded to the newly-selected captain as someone that does something to drop their jaws each and every practice.
+The quarterback alluded to the newly-selected captain as someone that does something to drop their jaws each and every practice.

 Nobody can make some of the catches Vaughn does or hit the holes the way that he sometimes does, Martinez divulged.
 It's a daily occurrence.